Xilinx/Vitis_Model_Composer/AIEngine/Examples/DSPlib/4K_point_size_FFT/README.md

 ![](Images/dsplib_output.PNG)

-As shown below, the complete FFT operation maps to a single AI Engine tile(24,1).
-You can visualize this by running AIE Simulation with 'Collect data for Vitis Analyzer' option in Model Composer Hub block.
+As shown below, the complete FFT operation is mapped to a single AI Engine tile(24,1).
+You can visualize this by running the AIE Simulation with 'Collect data for Vitis Analyzer' option in Model Composer Hub block.

 ![](Images/Tile_info.PNG)